isomerpages/moe-boonlaygardenpri/_our-parents-hub/Parents' Resources/MOE Sexuality Education.md

 * Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click  [here][here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.
+You may click&nbsp;&nbsp;[here][here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.&nbsp;

 #### Overview of Boon Lay Garden Primary School's Sexuality Education Programme for 2024